zamfi/cca-computational-practices-2-spring-2020/project2.md

 Your homework for this week is as follows:

 1. Get your server up and running permanently.
 Send me a link to the IP address and port!
 2. Make your choose your own adventure game beautiful and functional!
-This is the last week we'll spend working on it, so ge something you're proud of!
+This is the last week we'll spend working on it, so make something you're proud of!
 3. **Optional Challenge:** Use a server like `nginx`, which you can install with `sudo apt install nginx`, to run your server without needing to specify a port number (like 3000).
 You are basically trying [to do this](https://stackoverflow.com/questions/24861311/forwarding-port-80-to-8080-using-nginx).
 4. **Optional Challenge**: Register a domain name and point it to your IP address.
-WIth 3 and 4 done, you'll have a fully functioning website running your app!
+With 3 and 4 done, you'll have a fully functioning website running your app!

-Don't forget to also add to your project decompositions list your render- and data-focused decomposition of a computer or video game!4
+Don't forget to also add to your project decompositions list your render- and data-focused decomposition of a computer or video game!
--->